 timeout: 600

 message: "High-value action detected.
 Please review before proceeding."Conditions have access to two data sources: param.* for the tool's parameters and context.* for values from your middleware.
-This means you can gate approvals on amounts, user roles, resource types, or any business logic you need.
+You can gate approvals on amounts, user roles, resource types, or any business logic you need.
 If the condition evaluates to false, the tool executes immediately.
 If it evaluates to true, approval is required.

 Notifications That Reach the Right People

 An approval request is only useful if someone sees it.
-Connic notifies your team through three channels the moment an approval is needed:
+Connic notifies your team through three channels the moment one comes up:

 Notification routing is configurable per agent and per team member.
 Your order processing team reviews refund approvals.
 Your infrastructure team reviews deployment approvals.
-Each group only sees what is relevant to them.
+Each group only sees what's relevant to them.

 Full Audit Trail

-Every approval decision is recorded with complete context.
-Who reviewed it, when they decided, what they approved or rejected, and why.
-This is not just logging — it is a compliance-grade audit trail.
+Every approval decision is recorded with complete context: who reviewed it, when they decided, what they approved or rejected, and why.
+This isn't just logging.
+It's a compliance-grade audit trail.

 EU AI Act: Why This Matters Now